jamesbower/Reddit-Scraper/README.md

-# Reddit-Scraper
+# 🌐 Reddit-Scraper
-Reddit Scraper is a Python script that utilizies the PRAW Python library to interact with Reddit's API.
+Reddit Scraper is a Python script that utilizes the PRAW Python library to interact with Reddit's API.

 ## 👨‍💻 Contact